 Do you speak French?
 If so, which variant?
-French has many flavors, including Parisien, Swiss, Algerian, Marseillais, Québécois, Louisiana, and Haitian.
+French has many flavors, including Parisian, Swiss, Algerian, Marseillais, Québécois, Louisiana, and Haitian.

 It would be interesting to know which one you are referring to.